-Prince George and Princess Charlotte stole the spotlight yet again at the weekend with their appearance at The Queen's annual birthday parade, Trooping the Colour.
+Prince George and Princess Charlotte stole the spotlight yet again recently with their appearance at The Queen's annual birthday parade, Trooping the Colour.

 The spectacle, organised to mark Her Majesty's official birthday, sees the entire royal family turn out to wish the monarch well, with a family photo opportunity when they all gather on the balcony of Buckingham Palace to watch the fly-over by the Red Arrows.